Snowflake-Labs/sfquickstarts/site/sfguides/src/data-lake-using-apache-iceberg-with-snowflake-and-aws-glue/data_lake_using_apache_iceberg_with_snowflake_and_aws_glue.md

 ### What You Learned
 - how Snowflake integrates with S3 and the Glue Data Catalog to modernize Data Lakes wiht Iceberg
-- converting paruqet files to Iceberg tables using AWS Glue
+- converting parquet files to Iceberg tables using AWS Glue
 - configuring the Snowflake integrations with S3 and Glue Data Catalog
 - creating Snowflake Icebrg tables with External Catalog as well as Snowflake Catalog